 In this day and age, we tend to break our bodies down faster than we can repair them-a process referred to as catabolic metabolism.
 Part of the reason for this is we are constantly in search of the elusive energy kick and we all too often try to find it by consuming copious amounts of caffeine, ephedrine, energy drinks or high energy bars.
-All of these stimulants provoke a temporary excitatory response from the body, but in the end they take more from the body than the give.
-Unfortunately this is often experienced as the energy crash.
+All of these stimulants provoke a temporary excitatory response from the body, but in the end, they take more from the body than they give.
+Unfortunately, this is often experienced as the energy crash.

 In order to understand the importance of these three nutrients, let's first take a brief look at how your body produces energy.
 Inside the majority of your trillions of cells lies numerous little energy plants called mitochondria.
 These tiny little energy factories are responsible for producing at least 90 percent of the energy-carrying substance adenosine triphosphate (ATP).1 Therefore, the vast majority of your energy is dependant upon how well your mitochondria are functioning.